McCallTech/vendingMachineKata/README.md

 #Solution:
 ## Dev Option 1: vendingMachineKata (node/react/webpack)
-*note*: current state, only starter version for use in CM/CI
+*note*: current state, only starter version for use in CM/CI (to be continued ...)

 ## DevOps Option 1: CM
 ### Linode Ubuntu 14.04